 Chess at Laurel Hill Mansion

-Bring a chess set, bring a friend and bring your lunch too!
+Please bring a chess board and pieces as we have non to provide, bring a friend and bring your lunch and enjoy a picnic too!

 email events@laurelhillmansion.org